 A Southern belle with a steel-trap mind and a velvet voice, who turned a sitcom matriarch into a symbol of fiery, feminist wit.

-Dixie Carter carried the grace and cadence of her Tennessee upbringing into every role, but it was as Julia Sugarbaker on 'Designing Women' that she created an icon.
-For seven seasons, she delivered blistering, perfectly timed monologues—'The Night The Lights Went Out In Georgia' rant remains legendary—that transformed the interior designer from Atlanta into a champion for women's dignity, Southern pride, and liberal causes.
-Carter arrived at the role after years of stage work, soap operas, and a short-lived sitcom, bringing a mature, sophisticated energy that grounded the show's ensemble.
-Her career extended beyond Sugarbaker, with notable turns on 'Family Law' and a scene-stealing, Emmy-nominated performance as a manicurist with a secret on 'Desperate Housewives.'
-Off-screen, she was a devoted wife to actor Hal Holbrook and a vocal conservative, a contrast that only added to the fascinating complexity of a performer who defined a certain kind of intelligent, formidable woman on television.
+Dixie Carter created Julia Sugarbaker on 'Designing Women,' delivering blistering monologues for seven seasons.
+Her performance transformed the Atlanta interior designer into a champion for women's dignity, Southern pride, and liberal causes.
+Carter came to the role after stage work, soap operas, and a short-lived sitcom, bringing mature energy to the ensemble.
+She later appeared on 'Family Law' and earned an Emmy nomination for playing a manicurist with a secret on 'Desperate Housewives.'
+Off-screen, she was married to actor Hal Holbrook and was a vocal conservative.

 1928–1945